bhanurp/jfrm/Readme.md

 - **Pull Request Creation**: Automatically create PRs for dependency updates
 - **Version Analysis**: Determine appropriate release types based on changes

+## Upcoming features

+- **GitHub Action - Auto PR**: Automatically create a PR with all required dependency updates
+- **GitHub Action - Release chain**: Optionally create a PR for the next repository in the release chain
+- **Automated Releases**: Generate release notes and request approval before publishing a new release

 ## Installation

 ### Homebrew (Recommended)